-Candidates whose work uses appropriated or reworked designs must attribute all borrowed ideas and images, including AIA-generated responses.
-The name of the work, designer and/or application are to be clearly cited to identify the source, below the existing design, image or product that has been used, as they appear within the portfolio.
+Candidates whose work uses appropriated or reworked designs must attribute all borrowed ideas and images, including those that have been generated using AI tools.
+The name of the work, designer and/or AI tool must be clearly cited to identify the source, below the existing design, image or product that has been presented as the candidate's work within the portfolio.